dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+auth/index.md

 git push origin --tags
 ```

-Great, now you can always remember where you veered off course and made this terrible decision to add authentication to your lovely blog.
+Great, now you can always remember where you veered off course and made this terrible decision to add authentication to your lovely content platform.

 You will end up with 3 server urls at the end of this: A surge url for loading the frontend, a herokuapp url for the api server, and a mLabs mongo database url (which we won't need to actually know but *heroku* will automatically help connect to).